U.S. flag

 3. Ensuring that young people are not detained for “status offenses,” behaviors such as running away from home or skipping school that are illegal only because the young person has not yet reached the age of majority;

-4. Requiring states to address racial and ethnic disparities within the youth justice system.[2]
+4. Requiring states to reduce racial and ethnic disparities within the youth justice system.[2]

 • The juvenile justice system was founded long before this though.
 The first youth court was established in 1899 in Chicago on the premise of rehabilitation instead of punishment.
 Similar courts began to emerge across the country to address the unique challenges that led to a young person’s behavior.[3]